aizhang/Android-GoogleMap/README.md

 Requirement
 ================
-* Depends on Google Maps Android API v2 and Google Maps JavaScript API v3, you shoud prepared api key.
+* Depends on Google Maps Android API v2 and Google Maps JavaScript API v3, you shoud prepared api key and replace in AndroidManifest.xml and map.html
 * This library requires android google-play-services-lib which could be installed via android sdk manager.